 Change is never organic, never the given nor the status quo.
 Rather, change needs to be spurred, incited, and pushed forward.
 Talk to internal staffing managers at some of the biggest corporations in the world and they quickly identify the forces at play that made change a route for MSP implementation.

-“We see a lot of clients that simply don’t have a category for temporary spend, and their CEO is left in the dark with no dashboard or direction as to where and when temporary spend will hit the balance sheet,” continued Johnson.
+“We see a lot of clients that simply don’t have a category for temporary spend, and their CEO is left in the dark with no dashboard or direction as to where and when temporary spend will hit the balance sheet,” continued Grosso.

 Such uncertainty breeds anxiety that streams down to many levels of the organization—a cascade that includes the CHRO and VP of Human Resources and trickles all the way down to recruiting and administrative staff.